Kate Forbes is drawing up policies and securing a campaign team as she mulls over a leadership bid

 “I would say to supporters of any candidate that we will gain nothing if we talk each other down,” he told the BBC.
 "The only people who benefit from that are our opponents."

+Speaking to LBC News, Mr Yousaf added that “both could do the job that I’m doing”, stressing “they’re capable, both of them, of doing that job”.

+Nicola Sturgeon, speaking to reporters at Holyrood, said that Ms Forbes was “undoubtedly a woman of considerable talent” as she said any contest should be “positive” and “forward-looking”.

-Asked about Ms Forbes’s religious view as a member of the Free Church of Scotland that guided her at last year’s leadership contest to state she would not have backed equal marriage when it was legalised in 2014, Mr Yousaf stressed both her and Mr Swinney were “committed Christians".
+Asked about Ms Forbes’s religious view as a member of the Free Church of Scotland that guided her at last year’s leadership contest to state she would not have backed equal marriage when it was legalised in 2014, Mr Yousaf told the BBC that both her and Mr Swinney were “committed Christians".

 Mr Yousaf said he, as a Muslim, had shown that a person of faith could enter Bute House.